BasicCode/STM32MP135_Dev_Board_Buildroot/README.md

 ## Current State

-* Uses Linux kernel 6.1 (from STM)
+* Uses Linux kernel v6.1 (from STM)
 * Uses U-Boot 2023.07 (from STM)
+* Uses TF-A v2.8 (from STM)
+* Uses Optee-Os v3.19.0 (from STM)
 * Tested with Buildroot 2023.05
 * ARM Trusted Firmware 2.8 with *opteeos* for BL32. (from STM)
 * Uses mainline STM32 dtsi where possible, however some of the dt-bindings for the STM32MP135 have not made it to the mainline u-boot and Linux source yet.
-The missing and incomplete files have been included here and should be removed when they are no longer needed.
-* Custom dts and dtsi are included for board specific changes.
-Not all of the SoM specific pinouts are reflected in the files.
+Fortunately STM provides customised TF-A, Optee, U-Boot, and Linux.
 * Includes a file system overlay with some configuration, but ```boot/extlinux.conf``` is the only file which is actually required.
 * Some other files in the **overlay** folder are just to override defaults or test features but are not strictly required.